banner-brands.png

 Interchange fees and cardholder fees are essential components in understanding the dynamics of financial transactions, especially concerning Merchant Category Codes (MCCs).

-Cardholder Fee: Similarly, cardholder fees, including annual fees, foreign transaction fees, or cash advance fees, can also be influenced by MCCs.
+• Cardholder Fee: These may include annual fees, foreign transaction fees, or cash advance fees, and can also be influenced by MCCs.
 Card issuers may apply different fee structures based on the MCC of the merchant involved in the transaction.
 For example, transactions categorized under travel or luxury retail MCCs might be subject to different fee rates compared to everyday purchases.

 How are MCC codes used in the transaction process?